 What is the single biggest mistake you see PMs making?

 Related to the last answer, I don’t think there’s any one thing.

-Commonly: confusing their own needs with the users’, acting like they’re the boss, not listening to their team, becoming too married to their own ideas and not changing their mind based on data.
+Commonly: confusing their own needs with that of their users, acting like they’re the boss, not listening to their team, becoming too married to their own ideas, and not changing their mind based on data.

 Most commonly though, I see PMs become too solution-oriented and not problem-oriented enough.

 Your job is to own the problem you’re aiming to solve and understand it deeply.

 Whatever you’re building is just a means to solving that problem.

 If you care too much about the solution, you’ll be blind to shortcuts or won’t have the wherewithal to know when to throw out your current solution and try something better.
 You’ll also be more likely to build what the customers ask for instead of what might actually solve their problem more effectively.

 When you look at how you spent your week, what percentage was spent understanding the problem versus the solution?

 How important a factor is the team (engineering especially) in making product decisions?
 It seems like most of our work is communicating the needs/goals of customers, but how should we factor in our team’s capacity?